Advice on Water Pressure

 It is our legal duty to supply customers with all the water necessary for domestic purposes – cleaning, washing, cooking, central heating and sanitation, as well as watering your garden and washing your car.

-By law, we must provide a minimum flow rate of 9 litres per minute and a pressure of 0.7bar measured at the boundary of your property that connects to our main.
+By law, we must provide a minimum pressure of 0.7bar measured at the boundary of your property that connects to our main.

 To carry out your own pressure test, firstly ensure all other taps and appliances are turned off.